 House flipping in Seattle can provide a great return on investment when done successfully.
-The population of Seattle is growing quickly due to the beauty of the region and its strong tech centered economy.
-Home values in Seattle are continuing to see increases since the Great Recession ended, so property investors can do well here.
+The population of Seattle is growing quickly due to the beauty of the region and its strong tech-centered economy.
+Home values in Seattle have continuously risen in the last 10 years, creating a high growth market.

-There are many homes built in previous decades that are prime for fixing up for house flippers.
-However, some issues related to the wet weather and age of the homes can pose potential problems for house flippers when renovating properties.
+Older Seattle homes are prime for fixing and flipping.
+However, issues related to the wet weather and age of the homes can pose potential cost problems when renovating properties.

 House flipping returns were strong in the mid-2000’s due to the housing bubble, and new regulations were passed by the state legislature to limit real estate price inflation.
-However, considering these new challenges, flipping in Seattle can still be a lucrative venture for anyone willing to put in the effort and investment.
+As a result, Seattle tends to be more of a renovation-focused market for flippers.
+The key is to add value and anticipate holding properties for a longer period of time than in other markets.

 Key House Flipping Stats for Seattle